 Operational and functional checks of starter and spare parts.

-The contractor shall certify that he has read the RVSS’s manufacturer’s installation instructions and has installed the RVSS in accordance with those instructions.

-Refer to Section 406193 and contract drawings for I/O allocation and configuration.
+Refer to the contract drawings for I/O allocation and configuration.

 Control schematics to be provided in accordance with the Region of York standards.
 Provide CAD and PDF versions in electronic format.
 Files in PDF format shall be combined into a single package.